|

 jazz, ballet] dance from the Hartford Conservatory.
 [But] I learned

-[Haitian dances from my father and...] those [Vodun] songs from my mother,
+[Haitian dances from my father and] those [Vodun] songs from my mother,

-Clearly proud of Haitian history, Marguerite
+Clearly proud of Haitian history, Ezili

 is a great storyteller, the time we have all too short.